r-arimura7/web-posted-pdf-text_Scraper/README.md

 ```
 ## Goal
 WebScraper obtains text information from web-posted-pdf.
-In this particular use case, such text information is daily market commentary(Japanese language) on foreign exchnage currecy market posted on the website in a pdf format.
-Website is, currently static for the sake of project being in early stage,  designated in the .js file.
+In this particular use case, such text information is daily market commentary(Japanese language) on foreign exchnage currency market posted on the website in a pdf format.
+Website is designated in the .js file.
+The website is currently static for the sake of project being in early stage but will be dynamic in future as project advances.

 ## How WebScraper supposed to work